Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 Hakkinen smiles, then comments:

 "This is the great work of my team, which made some changes that we thought were the right ones to improve the situation.
-The machine was a whole other thing.
+The car was a whole other thing.
 Obviously I can’t talk about the changes specifically, but I can assure you it was very fast".

 Michael Schumacher cannot say the same, but he does not complain about anything: